 Another luxurious way to take the waters is in Ourense.
 Here you’ll find Termas de Outariz, a Japanese-style hot springs treatment center.
 There are multiple pools with mineral water to bathe in, a fully stocked sushi restaurant, massages, and facial treatments.
 The only thing you can’t do at Termas de Outariz is stay the night.
 There are no rooms to rent at the center.

 - Alange spa in Extremadura

 If you’re visiting Spain to experience the hot springs and Roman baths, you have an embarrassment of riches to choose from.
 Immerse yourself in the Spanish culture, eat the fantastic food at hole-in-the-wall cafes, and experience ultimate relaxation whether you pay for the baths or not.

-Learn more about visiting Spain on our sister site, Leisurely Lifestyle.
+Learn more about visiting Spain on our sister site, La Vida Nomad.